 Hays County reports two new COVID-19 fatalities

 The Hays County Health Department reports two new COVID-19 fatalities Aug.
-19, a San Marcos woman in her 90s and a Kyle man in his 70s, both hospitalized at the time of death.
-The total number of fatalities in the county is 43.
+20, both San Marcos males in their 70s.
+The total number of fatalities in the county is 45.

-According to Epidemiologist Eric Schneider, the total number of received negative tests in the county is now 23,221 with 34 tests still pending.
-The total number of hospitalizations is 131 and total current hospitalizations is 18 after three individuals were hospitalized.
+According to Epidemiologist Eric Schneider, the total number of received negative tests in the county is now 23,287 with 30 tests still pending.
+The total number of hospitalizations is 132 and total current hospitalizations is 18 after one person was admitted and one was discharged.

-According to a press release, information about new testing sites, including several permanently-operated by the county and its partners at Premiere ER and CommuniCare, as well as additional mobile testing by the Texas Division of Emergency Management, will be coming soon.
+Hays County announced free six-day COVID-19 testing sites starting Aug.
+24 in San Marcos and Kyle.

 The University Star will continue to provide COVID-19 updates as any additional information is released.